-Agriculture is the primary livelihood resource for a significant proportion (60%), while animal husbandry is regarded as the secondary livelihood resource for a considerable percentage (40%) among the surveyed 10 households.
-Moreover, 10% of the respondents addressed their employment status on a salary basis as a primary livelihood resource while 20% of the households regard it as the secondary livelihood resource.
-Among the 10 surveyed households, only 10% engage in agricultural activities on lands other than their own.
-Land rental is uncommon within PAHs.
+Agriculture is the primary livelihood resource for a significant proportion (60%), while animal husbandry is regarded as the secondary livelihood resource for a considerable percentage (53.3%) among the surveyed 13 households.
+Moreover, results indicate that retirement pension has equal (20%) proportion for primary and second livelihood resource.
+A small percentage is paid old age pension (see Figure 4.4).